 I was born in 1994.

 My parents were both in their later teenage years when I came into the world.
 I was raised in an extremely small, southern town and predominantly raised by my grandparents.
 The town I resided in was a very isolated place away from most of the other influences of the world.
 I had many social and aesthetical influences from adults when I was young, but the influence of my father's mother impacted me quite the most.
-She was the type of woman that woke up every day at 5:30 in the morning; she would make her coffee immediately and start putting on her makeup.
+She was the type of woman that woke up every day at 5:00 in the morning; she would start a pot of coffee and immediately start putting on her makeup.
 Sitting at the table with her coffee mug in hand, she would line her lips and mascara her eyelashes.
 I loved my grandmother so much that whenever I was in her care, I would always want to be near her- whether it was to partake in whatever chore she had to do, or to watch her do mundane things.
 She would share her coffee with me, even if I was only aloud a sip.
 According to my grandparents, I also wasn't aloud to go to the store with my grandfather, because I would somehow always come back with a doll.

+My grandparents were brought up in the '50s and '60s.
+My family was considered poor, so a lot of things in the household were generally older.
+I grew up around old vintage TVs and ovens.
+A lot of my grandmother's clothing was older, as well as the style of her makeup was considered to be more of a traditional fashion.
 My love for vintage came young, since I was around so many different aspects of it.
 We watched black and white shows often.
 I mostly remember watching 'I Love Lucy'.
 As a little girl, I loved dolls and playing dress up.
 I would ask my grandmother to put her lipstick on me when I would play.
 I was somewhat androgynous even as a child but overall, I expressed myself as feminine by nature.
 Doing so allowed me to step into a world that was much less boring.
 I really believe that my grandmother's influence helped me embrace my sense of inner femininity, growing up.
 At a certain point in my childhood, I also began to watch horror movies and reading fantasy novels.
 I liked the sense of escapism it brought me.
 The plots were fascinating and the aesthetics were something I became interested in.
 I'm equally as into those things now.
 'Hellrasier' was by far one of my favorite horror films as a child and still is.

 Here is a collage of the influential women who have inspired me in my lifetime, created by me: